OpenNebula/website/content/product/cluster_configuration/san_storage/netapp.md

 weight: "6"
 ---

-OpenNebula’s **NetApp SAN Datastore** provides production-grade, native control of NetApp ONTAP block storage directly from OpenNebula.
+OpenNebula’s **NetApp SAN Datastore** provides production-grade, native control of NetApp ONTAP block storage, from provisioning to cleanup, directly from OpenNebula.
 This integration enables the full lifecycle of Volumes, LUNs, and Snapshots — including FlexClone-based cloning and SAN-snapshot incremental backups — with secure HTTPS control and robust iSCSI/multipath host orchestration.

-{{< alert title="At a Glance" color="success" >}}
-Fully automated block storage lifecycle management using NetApp ONTAP — from provisioning to cleanup — directly within OpenNebula.
-{{< /alert >}}
+This datastore driver is part of OpenNebula Enterprise Edition (EE).

 ### Key Benefits